RevenueCat/docs/docs/tools/targeting/targeting-by-placement.md

 ## Defining Placements

-To start, you'll need to define a few Placements in your app.
+To start, you'll need to define a few Placements for your app.
 To do that, consider the different contexts in your app where you may want to display a paywall, such as:

 - At the end of onboarding (e.g. `onboarding_end`)
 - When a customer attempts to use a paywalled feature (e.g. `feature_gate`)